decentraland/documentation/content/creator/sdk7/publishing/make-discoverable.md

 Decentraland offers a vast array of content.
 You must ensure your scene stands out and connects with its audience.
 Here are some key strategies:

 - **Social media:** Share your scene on social media platforms to increase its visibility.
+Include multimedia content to tempt more players, don't just add a link and text.
 Decentraland's Discord server is also an excellent platform to engage with the community.
 - **Categories and tags**: Utilize categories and tags to help players find your scene through the search feature on the Decentraland map.
 Learn more about this in [Categories]({{< ref "/content/creator/sdk7/projects/scene-metadata.md#categories" >}}).
 - **Visual Appeal**: Design your scene to be visually appealing from a distance to catch the eye of explorers.
 Consider how your scene appears on the map's satellite view.
 - **Points of Interest (POIs)**: Submit a [proposal on the DAO](https://decentraland.org/governance/proposals/?type=poi) to have your scene featured as a Point of Interest on the map.